New Regulation of the Public Oversight Board – What Changes for Statutory Auditors and Businesses?

 Increasing quality and transparency

-The primary objective of the new regulation is to increase public confidence in audits by strengthening quality control mechanisms.
-The Ministry of Finance has emphasized that the changes aim not only to increase the quality of financial reporting, transparency, and accountability, but also to improve the oversight of statutory auditors.
-The new regulation establishes clearer and stricter rules for the quality control process, clarifying the roles and responsibilities of regulatory institutions and ensuring stronger enforcement of auditing standards.
-This means that auditors and audit firms will be under stricter and more structured oversight, which is expected to translate into higher-quality audits for businesses and the public.
+The main goal of the new regulation is to increase public trust in audits by strengthening quality control mechanisms.
+The Ministry of Finance has emphasized that the changes aim not only to enhance the quality of financial reporting, transparency, and accountability, but also to improve the monitoring of statutory auditors.
+The new regulation establishes clearer and stricter rules for the quality control process, specifying the roles and responsibilities of regulatory institutions and ensuring stronger adherence to auditing standards.
+This means that auditors and audit firms will be under stricter and more structured supervision, which is expected to translate into higher quality audits for businesses and the public.

 New developments in the profession

-The regulation addresses the latest developments in the auditing profession, such as the introduction of assurance engagements on sustainability (ESG) reports.
-The recently amended audit law has introduced a requirement for statutory auditors to also provide assurance services on sustainability reporting for companies to which it applies.
-The new BMP regulation reflects this development by extending the scope of quality control to these new engagements alongside traditional financial audits.
-Likewise, at the international level, new quality management standards have come into effect (such as ISQM 1 & 2) that require changes in how quality control systems are organized within audit firms.
-The new regulation ensures that practices in Albania are in compliance with these contemporary standards.
+The regulation addresses recent changes in the auditing profession, such as the introduction of assurance engagements for sustainability reports (ESG).
+The recently amended auditing law has introduced the obligation for statutory auditors to also provide assurance services on sustainability reporting for applicable companies.
+The new BMP regulation reflects this development by expanding the scope of quality control to include these new engagements, alongside traditional financial audits.
+Furthermore, new quality management standards (such as ISQM 1 & 2) have come into effect internationally, requiring changes in how quality control systems are organized within auditing firms.
+The new regulation ensures that practices in Albania are aligned with these contemporary standards.

 Key changes in the new regulation

-The new regulation contains a series of essential innovations and improvements compared to the 2018 predecessor act.
-Below are the key points you need to know:
+The new regulation contains a series of essential innovations and improvements compared to the previous act of 2018.
+Below are the key points you should know:

 Internal Quality System (ISQM)

-Every statutory auditor and audit firm is required to establish and operate an internal system for ensuring audit quality, in accordance with legal requirements and international quality management standards.
-This means that audit firms must have written quality control policies and procedures in place, implementing the new global standards (e.g., for risk assessment, engagement review, etc.).
-This was an aspect that was less emphasized in the old regulation, but now it takes center stage.
+Every legal auditor and audit firm is obliged to establish and operationalize an internal audit quality assurance system, in accordance with the requirements of the law and international quality management standards.
+This means that audit firms must have written quality control policies and procedures, implementing new global standards (e.g., for risk assessment, engagement reviews, etc.).
+This was an aspect that was less emphasized in the old regulation, but now receives central attention.

 Expansion of the scope of control (including sustainability reporting)

-The BMP will oversee not only the quality of statutory audits of financial statements but also assurance engagements on sustainability reports, where applicable.
-This is a major innovation, as it addresses non-financial information (environmental, social, governance) that is becoming increasingly important to investors.
-Auditors providing assurance services on sustainability reports will be subject to the same high standards of quality and oversight as financial audits.
+The BMP will oversee not only the quality of statutory financial statement audits but also assurance engagements for sustainability reports, where applicable.
+This is a major innovation as it addresses non-financial information (environmental, social, governance) which is becoming increasingly important to investors.
+Auditors providing assurance services on sustainability reports will be subject to the same high-quality standards and oversight as for financial audits.

-The regulation details the requirements for complying with the code of ethics and maintaining the auditor's independence in every engagement.
-Legal auditors, before accepting or continuing an audit engagement, must formally assess their independence—identifying any potential threats to independence and the appropriate protective measures.
-Also, the provision of certain non-audit services to audit clients is prohibited, in accordance with the principles set forth in the law and the Code of Ethics.
-These requirements were part of existing rules, but are now reinforced and specified in the regulation in greater detail, in implementation of the legal changes and the EU regulation.
+The regulation details the requirements for complying with the code of ethics and maintaining auditor independence in every engagement.
+Statutory auditors, before accepting or continuing an audit engagement, must officially assess their independence – identifying any potential threats to independence and the corresponding safeguards.
+Furthermore, the provision of certain non-audit services to audit clients is prohibited, in accordance with the principles set forth in the law and the code of ethics.
+These requirements were part of existing rules but are now strengthened and specified in more detail in the regulation, in line with legal changes and EU regulations.

-The new regulation imposes certain basic requirements before accepting an audit engagement.
-In addition to assessing independence, the auditor must ensure that they have the qualified staff, time, and resources necessary to perform the audit in a timely and high-quality manner, and that the lead audit partner is registered on the public register (licensed).
-This will formalize the practice of auditors not taking on work beyond their capacities, potentially preventing low-quality audits due to overload or lack of experience.
+The new regulation sanctions several basic pre-acceptance requirements for an audit engagement.
+In addition to assessing independence, the auditor must ensure they have the qualified staff, time, and resources necessary to perform the audit with quality, and that the audit engagement partner is registered with the public register (licensed).
+This will formalize the practice of auditors not taking on work beyond their capacity, potentially preventing low-quality audits due to overload or lack of experience.

-Obligation to change the auditor – transfer of information
+Obligation to change auditor – transfer of information

-A very important innovation is the establishment of a legal obligation that when a statutory auditor or audit firm is replaced by another before the completion of the engagement, the predecessor auditor must grant the successor access to all relevant information collected during the audit up to that point.
-In simple terms, if a company terminates its contract with an auditor and hires another during the process, the first auditor is required to share the file and work documentation for that client with the successor.
-This rule avoids starting the audit from scratch and ensures continuity of the process without compromising quality.
-For businesses, this means a smoother transition when changing auditors; for auditors themselves, it increases the responsibility to fully and accurately document the work performed.
+A very important innovation is the legal obligation that when a statutory auditor or audit firm is replaced by another before the completion of the engagement, the predecessor auditor must provide the successor with access to all relevant information gathered during the audit up to that point.
+In simple terms, if a company terminates its contract with an auditor and engages another auditor during the process, the first auditor is obliged to share the client's file and work documentation with their successor.
+This rule avoids the audit starting “from scratch” and ensures the continuity of the process without compromising quality.
+For businesses, this means a smoother transition process when changing auditors; for the auditors themselves, it increases accountability for complete and accurate documentation of the work performed.

-The new regulation establishes specific rules on the content of the reports issued by the auditor.
+The new regulation defines specific rules regarding the content of auditor reports.
 This includes both financial audit reports (individual and consolidated) and assurance reports for sustainability reports.
 The aim is for these reports to be as informative as possible and in line with international auditing and assurance standards.
-For example, the audit report can be expected to contain all the elements required by the ISA standards (such as the description of responsibilities, opinions, key audit matters for public interest entities, etc.), while in the case of ESG assurance reports, the level of assurance provided (e.g., limited or reasonable assurance opinion) and the criteria used are clearly reflected.
-This increased transparency gives stakeholders (investors, creditors, the public) greater confidence and understanding of what the auditor has done.
+For instance, the audit report may be expected to contain all elements required by ISA standards (such as a description of responsibilities, opinions, key audit matters for public interest entities, etc.), while in the case of ESG assurance reports, the level of assurance provided (e.g., limited or reasonable assurance opinion) and the criteria used should be clearly reflected.
+This enhanced transparency gives stakeholders (investors, creditors, the public) more confidence and understanding of the auditor's work.

 Communication with the audit committee

-Another aspect of the regulation is the establishment of detailed rules for the auditor's reporting to the Audit Committee of economic units where one exists.
-Auditors now have a formal obligation to communicate to the audit committee (for public interest entities) the key findings, internal control weaknesses, independence issues, etc. This improves corporate governance, as audit committees are better informed about the quality of the audit and the issues encountered during the process.
+Another aspect of the regulation is the establishment of detailed rules for auditor reporting to the Audit Committee of economic units where one exists.
+Auditors now have a formalized obligation to communicate to the audit committee (for public interest entities) key findings, internal control deficiencies, independence issues, etc. This improves corporate governance, as audit committees are better informed about the quality of the audit and issues encountered during the process.

 Follow-up checks and re-evaluation

-BMP will carry out follow-up controls after quality inspections of auditors.
-This means that once an audit firm has been inspected and has received the report with recommendations, BMP may return to verify the implementation of those recommendations within specified timeframes.
-Based on the results of the follow-up inspection, the BMP is entitled to revise the quality assessment of the auditor or the firm.
-In practice, if an auditor has not implemented the required improvements, their quality rating or classification may be lowered, or other measures may be taken.
-This fosters a cycle of continuous improvement, as auditors will have a strong incentive to address any deficiencies identified in a timely manner.
+BMP will implement follow-up controls after quality inspections of auditors.
+This means that after an audit firm has been inspected and received a report with recommendations, BMP may return to verify the implementation of those recommendations within specified deadlines.
+Based on the results of the follow-up inspection, BMP has the right to revise the quality assessment for the auditor or firm.
+Practically, if an auditor has not made the required improvements, their quality score or rating may be lowered, or other measures may be taken.
+This encourages a continuous improvement cycle, as auditors will have a strong motivation to address any identified deficiencies in a timely manner.

 Changes and other technical details also include restrictions on task delegation by the BMP – e.g. BMP cannot delegate decision-making on quality controls or disciplinary measures without its own decision, nor improvements to the sanctions system, but for practical purposes we focus on the main points above.